All Guides

 The classic way to enjoy matcha salt is with tempura.
 It also works beautifully with other crispy foods, such as karaage or even hot chips.

-It also works well with meat dishes.
-Try it with crispy karaage, grilled chicken wings, pork belly or steak.
-The gentle bitterness of matcha helps balance the richness of the meat and gives it a fresh Japanese-style finish.
+It also works well with grilled meat.
+Try a small pinch with grilled chicken wings, pork belly or steak.
+The gentle bitterness of matcha helps balance richer foods and gives them a fresh Japanese-style finish.

 For a quick salad idea, mix a little matcha salt with olive oil and drizzle it over simple greens.
 It gives the salad a light Japanese-style flavour without needing a full dressing.